aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/working-with-pens/_index.md

 <img src="https://github.com/aspose-drawing/Aspose.Drawing-for-.NET/raw/master/Examples/Data/Pens/Colors_out.png" alt="Pen color" width="500" />

 ## **Join Lines**
 Multiple lines can be joined to create a path.
-To join paths using C#, the following steps can be used.
+To join lines using C#, the following steps can be used.

-1. Create an object Bitmap class
+1. Create an object of the Bitmap class
 1. Initialize the Graphics object from the bitmap
-1. Initialize a Pen object with desired color
 1. Create a GraphicsPath object to establish a path
-1. Use the LineJoin to join paths
+1. Use the LineJoin to join lines

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-Pens-Join-Join.cs" >}}